MicrosoftDocs/m365copilot-docs/docs/declarative-agent-instructions.md

 ## Best practices for agent instructions

-In summary, it’s important to keep your agent instructions structured and follow an iterative process of to test and improve your instructions until the agent provides satisfying results.
+In summary, it's important to keep your agent instructions structured and follow an iterative process of to test and improve your instructions until the agent provides satisfying results.

 As you develop your instructions, apply the following best practices: